PFAS and drinking water

 This includes the manufacture of non-stick cookware, in stain protection for fabrics, furniture and carpet, in food packaging, in water-repellent clothing, cosmetics, sunscreen and predominantly in some types of fire-fighting foams.

 There are many types of PFAS.
-The Australian Drinking Water Guidelines (2011) specify limits for PFOS (perfluorooctane sulfonate) and PFHxS (perfluorohexane sulfonate), and PFOA (perfluorooctanoic acid) in drinking water.
+The Australian Drinking Water Guidelines (2011) specify limits in drinking water for PFOS (perfluorooctane sulfonate), PFHxS (perfluorohexane sulfonate), PFOA (perfluorooctanoic acid) and PFBS (perfluorobutane sulfonic acid).

 How does PFAS enter water?